Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Introduction

-\textbf{The Laplace Inverse Resonance Problem.} A dual (or exterior) formulation of the inverse spectral problem is the inverse resonance problem, in which one attempts to reconstruct an unbounded domain (e.g. the complement of a finite number of convex scatterers) by the resonances (i.e. the poles) of the resolvent $(\Delta-z^2)^{-1}$ (see e.g.~\cite{PS2,Zw2,Z4}).
+\textbf{The Laplace Inverse Resonance Problem.} A dual (or exterior) formulation of the inverse spectral problem is the inverse resonance problem, in which one attempts to reconstruct an unbounded domain (\eg~the complement of a finite number of convex scatterers) by the resonances (i.e., the poles) of the resolvent $(\Delta-z^2)^{-1}$ (see \eg~\cite{PS2,Zw2,Z4}).
 In particular, in~\cite{Z4}, Zelditch showed that a $\Z_2$-symmetric configuration of two convex analytic obstacles in the plane $\R^2$ is determined by its Dirichlet or Neumann resonance poles.
 This result is the direct analogue, for exterior domains, of the proof that a $\Z_2$-symmetric bounded simply connected analytic plane domain is determined by the Laplace eigenvalue spectrum.
 The proof is based on the fact that wave invariants of an exterior domain are resonance invariants and on the method of~\cite{Z2,Z3} for calculating the wave invariants explicitly in terms of the boundary defining function.
 In~\cite{ISZ}, the authors give another proof of the inverse result with two symmetries using Birkhoff Normal Forms of the billiard map and quantum monodromy operator rather than the Laplacian, applying some results on semi-classical trace formulae and on quantum Birkhoff normal forms for semi-classical Fourier integral operators to inverse problems.
 Generalizing results of~\cite{G}, they showed that the classical Birkhoff Normal Form can be recovered from semi-classical spectral invariants, and in fact, that the full quantum Birkhoff Normal Form of the quantum Hamiltonian near a closed orbit, and infinitesimally with respect to the energy can be recovered.\\\

 \textbf{Dynamical inverse spectral problems for billiards with hyperbolic dynamics.} We finally come to the setting that will be explored in this article.
-Our previous work~\cite{BDSKL}, joint with P. B\'alint, shows that for billiards obtained by removing $m \geq 3$ strictly convex finitely smooth obstacles from $\R^2$, the Marked Length Spectrum determines the curvature at the collision points of every $2$-periodic orbit.
-Moreover, we have shown that the Marked Length Spectrum also determines the Lyapunov exponent of each periodic orbit (see Subsection~\ref{resul prec} for more details).
+In~\cite{BDSKL}, the authors (together with P. Bálint) study billiards obtained by removing $m \geq 3$ strictly convex finitely smooth obstacles from $\R^2$; it is stated (without a complete proof) that the Marked Length Spectrum determines the Lyapunov exponent of each periodic orbit; in Appendix~\ref{sec:bdkl-symmetric-case} we give a proof of a slightly weaker result that suffices for our current purposes.
+The proof is similar to the one sketched for~\cite[Corollary E]{BDSKL}.